 Do we have these laws in every state?

-In 2010 we celebrated that all 50 states protect students’ rights to carry and self-administer asthma medications.
-But our work’s not done – one state – New York — still needs to pass a law permitting students to carry and use their anaphylaxis medications.
+In 2010 we celebrated that all 50 states protect students’ rights to carry and self-administer asthma medications, and in 2014 New York became the 50th state giving students the right to carry and use their anaphylaxis medications.

 I live in a state that has passed these laws — how can I make sure my school knows about the laws and allows students to carry and use their medications?

 Visit your school and hand them this fact sheet!
 Bring copies for the principal and school nurse, a few extra for other teachers.
 They can visit www.aanma.org/advocacy/meds-at-school and click on their state to read exactly what the law is.

 The Breathe: It’s the Law campaign was sponsored by Mylan Specialty L.P.

 In 2014, New York became the 50th state to pass a law guaranteeing students the right to carry their prescribed anaphylaxis medication at school.
 This final step was 11 years in the making, as shown in this 2012 map: